sudojunior/journey/README.md

 A media database like IMDb, but run through GitHub and deployed on Jekyll.

+The _original_ motivation to make this was when observing how limited IMDB was to edit, and then thinking how it could be scaled into a git project where others could learn the ropes while contributing something that would mean something to them as an individual.
+The outcome is what you see here... although it could do with some improvements.

+## Contributing

 The main focus of this somewhat strange project is to give new git users a project to 'practice' on while possibly contributing a piece to a puzzle.

 - If you have an entry you'd like to contribute, open a pull request.
 - If you find a discrepancy or issue, open an issue (keeps it somewhat formal with how site reports are tracked, but you may also choose to solve it yourself).

-The _original_ motivation to make this was when observing how limited IMDB was to edit, and then thinking how it could be scaled into a git project where others could learn the ropes while contributing something that would mean something to them as an individual.
-The outcome is what you see here... although it could do with some improvements.

 ## Credit

 This site deployment uses [`page-themes/primer`](https://github.com/page-themes/primer) as a basis for the layout, but overrides the default CSS import to include everything [`@primer/css`](https://github.com/primer/css) has to offer. *The CSS is imported from as a distribution version on [unpkg](https://unpkg.com).*

-## Roadmap?
+## Roadmap

 While this project may not have a concrete roadmap, we do have a number of _objectives_ or **_milestones_** we would like to achieve in the future.
 This list by no means represents the scope of expansion, but may set wheel turning for other ideas to be put forward.